- Oops!Something went wrong.Please try again later.

 The Company’s main activities are the design, supply, installation, operation and the life extension of floating production solutions for the offshore energy industry over the full lifecycle.
 The Company is market leading in leased floating production systems, with multiple units currently in operation.

-As of December 31, 2019, the Company employs approximately 4,450 people worldwide spread over offices in our key markets, operational shore bases and the offshore fleet of vessels.
+As of December 31, 2020, the Company employed approximately 4,570 people worldwide spread over offices in our key markets, operational shore bases and the offshore fleet of vessels.

 SBM Offshore N.V. is a listed holding company headquartered in Amsterdam, the Netherlands.
 It holds direct and indirect interests in other companies.